kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ### Simulation results

 To demonstrate the correction, we will return to the benchmark DGP simulations under the null hypothesis of no effect.
 Before we saw that with 8 visits per person, person-level randomization causes the false positive rate was around 25 percent instead of 5 percent.
-That result is shown in the figure below on the right side.
-The green points shows our grossly inflated error rate when using person-level randomization.
+That result is shown in the figure below on the left side.
+The green point shows our grossly inflated error rate when using person-level randomization.
 However, when we use clustered standard errors the error rate is 5 percent as expected!
-The left side of the figure shows the error rates when using visit-level randomization, where both methods give us the correct results.
+The right side of the figure shows the error rates when using visit-level randomization, where both methods are correct.

 ![fpr_by_randomization]({{ site.url }}/images/fpr_by_randomization.svg){: .center-image width="100%"}

 # Conclusion

 In practice, we are very often forced to put groups, or clusters, of data into the same treatment assignment.
 This is common when the group is a person using some software that we want to have consistent behavior.
 When we randomly assign the experiment treatment by group, we have two main complications.
 First, power decreases (in the likely case of heterogeneity between groups).
+If we can implement a within-person experiment, we should!
 Second, we should use clustered standard errors to get correct inference.
 This correction is easily implemented in standard software packages, so there is no excuse for avoiding it!

-## Notes

-[^1]: Person- or user-level randomization is the default in many settings due to it being genereally more conservative and a better approximation of the indended product experience.
-Within-person randomization is more likely in a research setting or when we are testing specific, narrow behavioral hypotheses.
-Within-group randomizaiton, more generally, is also more prevalent when the groups are machines, for example, if we are expertimenting with requests to different servers.

 # Appendix